jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 Patterns registered via the `/patterns` folder require a file header with the pattern data.
 At the very least, each file requires a `Title` and `Slug` field.
 A `Categories` field is strongly recommended too so that it's easier for users to find patterns related to what they're looking for.

-Enter the following code into your `hero.php` file.
+> **Do:** Enter the following code into your `hero.php` file.
 Let's give it the minimum fields needed to become a pattern.

 ```php
 <?php